 In the 1980s and 90s, Clive Barker was seen as a key figure in horror, second only to Stephen King.
 In 1985, Barker published the six volume The Books of Blood, which immediately announced his presence on the horror scene.
 This was followed by several novels and two screenplays, Underworld/Transmutations (1985) and Rawhead Rex (1987).
 However, what consolidated the Clive Barker cult was his directing/writing debut with the film Hellraiser (1987).
 Hellraiser was a substantial hit and has produced eight sequels, most being made without Barker’s involvement.
 Barker’s subsequent directorial outings Nightbreed (1990) and Lord of Illusions (1995) were fanatically followed by the horror press but proved far less effective than Hellraiser.
 Also of popularity around this time was the Barker-adapted Candyman (1992), which produced two sequels.
 By the late 1990s, Barker’s presence as a key name in horror cinema had diminished, although he still regularly produces novels.
 There have been a number of other films based on his works with the likes of one of the episodes in Quicksilver Highway (1997), Saint Sinner (2002), The Midnight Meat Train here, Book of Blood (2009) and Dread (2009) – but few of these have enjoyed the high profiles that Barker’s works of the late80s/early 90s did.
 Barker has also acted as a producer on Gods and Monsters (1998) and The Plague (2006), while an adaptation of his children’s book The Thief of Always (1992) and his return to the director’s chair have been promised for more than a decade.

 This American production takes the step of employing Japanese director Ryuhei Kitamura.
-Kitamura first appeared with the gore-drenched Yakuza zombie film Versus (2000) and went onto other genre works such as the horror film Alive (2002), the immortal samurai fantasy Aragami (2003), the horror film Sky High (2003) and Godzilla: Final Wars (2004), and subsequently with the animated science-fiction film Baton (2009), the US psycho film No One Lives (2012) and a live-action adaptation of the manga Lupin III (2014), as well as produced Battlefield Baseball (2003) and Hellgate (2011).
+Kitamura first appeared with the gore-drenched Yakuza zombie film Versus (2000) and went onto other genre works such as the horror film Alive (2002), the immortal samurai fantasy Aragami (2003), the horror film Sky High (2003) and Godzilla: Final Wars (2004), and subsequently with the animated science-fiction film Baton (2009), the US psycho film No One Lives (2012), a live-action adaptation of the manga Lupin III (2014), the English-language horror Downrange (2017) and an episode of Nightmare Cinema (2018), as well as produced Battlefield Baseball (2003) and Hellgate (2011).
 Clive Barker acts as an executive producer.
 The result is one of the best Barker adaptations – even it suffered from bad distribution and poor box-office.